Universal Deformations of a Curve and a Differential: Deformations of hyperelliptic curves with one differential

 \section{Deformations of hyperelliptic curves with one differential}

-Hitherto we have considered deformations of locally planar pairs $ (X, \Theta) $ with prescribed poles, comprised of a curve and a single differential satisfying Definition~\ref{definition:single}.
-In a forthcoming work we shall extend our results to triples $ (X, \Theta, d y) $ which satisfy a natural analogue of Definition~\ref{definition:single}, namely that poles of $dy $ are also prescribed and that the locally planar structure is compatible with both $\Theta $ and $dy $.
-There is a particular case, arising in a number of integrable systems, for which the existence of a local universal deformation of such triples $ (X, \Theta, d y) $ follows quite easily from our results above.
-Namely, we consider in this section the case of locally planar pairs $ (X, \Theta) $ where $ X $ possesses a global meromorphic function $y$ of degree two, and hence is hyperelliptic.
-Instead of directly requiring the existence of the global function $y$ of degree two, we impose an involution $\sigma $ upon $(X,\Theta) $ and the local functions $ y_q $ of Definition~\ref{definition:single}, such that the quotient $X/\sigma$ has arithmetic genus zero.
+Hitherto we have considered deformations of locally planar pairs $ (X, \dfx) $ with prescribed poles.
+In a forthcoming work we shall extend our results to locally planar triples $ (X, \dfx, d y) $.
+By locally planar triples we mean that the poles of $dy $ are also prescribed and that local primitives $x,y $ provide a local embedding of the curve into $\mathbb C ^ 2 $.
+There is a particular case, arising in a number of integrable systems, for which the existence of a local universal deformation of such triples $ (X, \dfx, d y) $ follows quite easily from our results above.
+Namely, we consider in this section the case of locally planar pairs $ (X, \dfx) $ where $ X $ possesses a global meromorphic function $y$ of degree two, and hence is hyperelliptic.
+Instead of directly requiring the existence of the global function $y$ of degree two, we consider the more general situation when $X$ has a holomorphic involution $\sigma $ such that $\sigma^\ast \dfx=-\dfx$ and the quotient $X/\sigma$ is smooth.
+Then the curve $X$ is hyperelliptic if $X/\sigma \simeq \mathbb{P}^1$.
+We further impose that the local functions $y_q$ of Definition~\ref{def:locally planar} are local parameters of this quotient: \begin{definition} A \emph{symmetric triple} $(X,\dfx,\sigma)$ is a locally planar pair $(X,\dfx)$ together with an involution $\sigma$ of $X$ such that \begin{enumerate} \item[(i)] $\sigma^\ast\dfx=-\dfx$ \item[(ii)] For each $l=1,\ldots,L$ the germ $y_l$ of Definition~\ref{def:locally planar} is a local parameter of $X/\sigma$ at $q_l$. \end{enumerate} The symmetric triple is called \emph{hyperelliptic}, if in addition $X/\sigma$ is biholomorphic to $\mathbb{P}^1$. \end{definition} Since $\sigma$ preserves the singularities, and the poles and smooth roots of $\dfx$, the sets $\{p_1,\ldots,p_K\}$ and $\{q_1,\ldots,q_L\}$ are permuted by $\sigma$.
+We also denote by $\sigma$ the induced involutions on $\{1,\ldots,K\}$ and $\{1,\ldots, L\}$.
+Note that condition~(ii) forces $X/\sigma$ to be smooth, and that at each $q_l$ which is fixed by $\sigma$, the germ $y_l$ obeys $\sigma^\ast y_l=y_l$.